What Does RICO Stand For?

 What Must Be Proven To Convict A RICO Defendant?

 The RICO Act allows the federal government to prosecute various types of racketeering activity connected to an enterprise.
 Prior to the passing of the RICO Act, federal prosecutors had to try suspects of the same illicit enterprise individually rather than collectively, but after the Act passed, prosecutors could try all suspected RICO violators at once.
-To convict one or more RICO defendants, prosecutors have the burden of proving the following elements beyond a reasonable doubt:
+To convict one or more defendants facing RICO charges, prosecutors have the burden of proving the following elements beyond a reasonable doubt:

 - An enterprise existed